BenoitSLV/BenoitSLV/README.md

 I began my career in 2000, and for 10 years I worked as a developer and project manager.
 On the strength of this technical experience, I moved on to a role supporting functional departments in the management of their IT projects, which I've been doing for nearly 14 years.

 Today, I'm committed to being a source of ideas, passing on my knowledge, demystifying subjects and popularizing technology.

-I use gitHub to implement and manage the CI/CD of the projects I'm in charge of.
+I use gitHub mainly to implement and manage the CI/CD of the projects I'm in charge of.

 <!--